weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 You must install a pod network add-on so that your pods can communicate with each other.
 In the meantime, the kubenet network plugin doesn't work.
 Instead, CNI plugin networks are supported, those you see below.

-**It is necessary to do this before you try to deploy any applications to your cluster, and before `kube-dns` will start up.**
+**You must add Weave Net before deploying any applications to your cluster and before `kube-dns` starts up.**

-By way of example, you can install [Weave Net](https://github.com/weaveworks/weave-kube) by logging in to the master and running:
+Install [Weave Net](https://github.com/weaveworks/weave-kube) by logging in to the master and running:

     # kubectl apply -f https://git.io/weave-kube
     daemonset "weave-net" created

-**Note:** You can install **only one** pod network per cluster.
+**Note:** Install **only one** pod network per cluster.

-Once a pod network has been installed, you can confirm that it is working by checking that the `kube-dns` pod is `Running` in the output of `kubectl get pods --all-namespaces`.
+Once a pod network is installed, confirm that it is working by checking that the `kube-dns` pod is `Running` in the output of `kubectl get pods --all-namespaces`.

-And once the `kube-dns` pod is up and running, you can continue by joining your nodes.
+And once the `kube-dns` pod is up and running, you can continue on to joining your nodes.

 ###Joining Your Nodes